openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/npu-device.rst

 3. All subsequent requests to compile the same IR model with the same arguments use the pre-compiled model, reading it from the cache instead of recompiling.

+UMD Dynamic Model Caching can be bypassed for given model by setting boolean property ov::intel_npu::bypass_umd_caching (NPU_BYPASS_UMD_CACHE) to true at compilation. (default value is false)

 OpenVINO Model Caching
 +++++++++++++++++++++++++++++